getlantern/lantern-roadmap/roadmap.md

 ### Ideas

+**Pursue Contacts in Hosting Community** - Ox's neighbor has some connections at a large hosting provider who sometimes donates reduced cost or free hosting to startups.
+We should take advantage of such in-kind donations when available, and also build relationships with the hosting community to better understand and address the problem of IP exhaustion as it relates to blocking.

 **Encrypted Video Chat** - Let users do video chat with one another.
 Likely as a separate product, but using the Lantern infrastructure.